How to Calm Anxiety at Night. Solutions for Better Sleep.

 This post contains affiliate links.
 Disclaimer here.

-3 Simple Tips to Reduce Anxiety and Get to Sleep:
+3 Simple Tips to Get Rid of Anxiety at Night and Get to Sleep:

 #1.
 Figure out what you are anxious about at night.

 By knowing what is causing your stress you can start to do something about it.
 Whatever is triggering you – write it ALL down.
 Every single thing.

 This way you can see in black and white what your stressors are.

 You may have not even realized exactly what has been causing your anxiety but going through this process will help to uncover what’s been keeping you up at night.